ZzeongB/ZzeongB.github.io/_pages/index.md

 I am passionate about enhancing **visual perception and cognition** by transforming complex data into accessible, interpretable, and actionable insights for non-experts.
 Using intuitive visualizations and immersive technologies, I aim to make vast datasets practically useful and impactful.

-Currently an undergraduate at Seoul National University, supported by the Presidential Science Scholarship.
+Currently an undergraduate at Seoul National University, fully funded by the Presidential Science Scholarship.

 Feel free to my work and experiences!